pwcberry/pwcberry.github.io/rmit/books/design-patterns/creational-patterns.md

 		<th>Applicability</th>
 		<td>
 			<ul>
-				<li>There must be exactly one instance of the a class, and is accessbile to clients from a well-known access point</li>
+				<li>There must be exactly one instance of the a class, and is accessible to clients from a well-known access point</li>
 				<li>When the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code</li>
 			</ul>
 		</td>